bfanney/py-ral-goog/README.md

 # py-ral-goog
 The project will help you query Rally Kanban boards, create user stories, features, and tasks in Rally, and use a Google form to create Rally features.
 It includes two libraries, rally_connector.py and google_connector.py, which contain classes to help you connect and use both tools.
 The project also contains a command line interface, py-ral-goog.py, that relies on a YAML file, config.yaml, to connect to your Rally instance.
-You'll also need a JSON file, creds.json, of Google credentials to use the Google connector's capabilities.
+You'll also need a JSON file, creds.json, for Google credentials to use the Google connector's capabilities.

 I'll explain how to use the project from the command line below.
+You can also download an example script, google_sheet_to_rally.py, which scans a Google Sheet for changes and creates a new feature whenever a row is added.
+Google Forms outputs to Google Sheets, which makes this script useful for automatically creating work in Rally whenever a user submits a form.

 <h2>Rally capabilities</2>